-Jeffrey Aucoin is in his first season as a full-time assistant coach for the Harvard women’s volleyball team and fourth overall with the program.
+Jeffrey Aucoin is in his second season as a full-time assistant coach for the Harvard women’s volleyball team and fifth overall with the program.
 Aucoin previously served as an assistant to both the men's and women's programs.

-With Aucoin on the sidelines, Harvard earned a share of its second-straight Ivy League championship this past season and reached the NCAA tournament for the first time in program history after defeating Princeton in the Ivy League Playoff, 3-1.
+With Aucoin on the sidelines, Harvard earned a share of its second-straight Ivy League championship in 2015 and reached the NCAA tournament for the first time in program history after defeating Princeton in the Ivy League Playoff, 3-1.
 The Crimson traveled to fourth-seeded Nebraska for its inaugural appearance in the NCAA tournament, and defeated the Huskers in the first set on their home floor before eventually falling, 3-1.

 The Crimson finished 2015 with a 15-11 overall record and 10-4 mark against the Ivy League.
 Harvard was rewarded with several individual accolades following the season, highlighted by Corinne Bain (first team) and Christina Cornelius (honorable mention) who were chosen to the AVCA All-East Region teams.
 The duo was also named to the All-Ivy League first team along with teammate Kathleen Wallace, with Caroline Holte (second team) and Sindhu Vegesena (honorable mention) picking up all-conference honors as well.
 In addition, Cornelius became the seventh member of the Crimson to be named Ivy League Rookie of the Year.